DamoM73/turtle_vid_tute/lesson_3.md

 We can do the calculations directly in Python.
 The values assigned to `degrees` is `360` divided by the number assigned to `sides`.
 In code we would write that as `degrees = 306 / sides`

-Let's put that into our code:
+Let's put that into our code at line `5`:

 ```python
 import turtle